 Benefits of Berries for Gout

-So what is it about berries that make them such an effective natural gout remedy?
-Three things in particular: anthocyanins, quercetin and vitamin c…
+So what is it about berries that makes them such an effective natural gout remedy?
+Three things in particular stand out: anthocyanins, quercetin and vitamin c…

-Anthocyanins are plant pigments that help to give plant foods their red, purple, and blue colors.
-The darker the hue the higher the concentration of anthocyanins.
+Anthocyanins are plant pigments that help give fruit and vegetables their red, purple and blue colors; the darker the hue the higher the concentration of anthocyanins.

 Chokeberries are particularly rich in anthocyanins, along with black raspberries and blueberries.
-Red raspberries, acai berries, and dark cherries are also very good sources — although cherries aren’t, strictly speaking, berries.
+Red raspberries, acai berries, and dark cherries are also very good sources.

 Other good sources are mulberries, elderberries, bilberries, blackberries, black and red currants.

-Quercetin is another powerful antioxidant with anti-inflammatory properties found in plant foods.
+Quercetin is another powerful antioxidant with anti-inflammatory properties found in plant-based foods.
 Studies have shown that quercetin can also inhibit the production of uric acid.

 Elderberries, cranberries, chokeberries, blueberries, bilberries, blackberries, and dark cherries contain substantial concentrations of quercetin.

 In addition, it’s an important element in the healing process for tissue damaged by crystals during a gout flare.
-In fact, vitamin c — ascorbic acid — is a powerful antioxidant in its own right.
+In fact, vitamin C is a powerful antioxidant in its own right.

 At least one cup of fresh, ripe, organic berries should be consumed daily.
-As berries are seasonal you can also freeze them ready to be consumed out of season.
+As berries are seasonal you can also freeze them, ready to be consumed out of season.
 You can add them to smoothies, yogurt, and cereal.
-Natural berry juice without any additives is OK too.
+Natural berry juice without any additives is okay too.